Community Change Projects

 We would love to make your project for young wheelchair users happen.

-Download our guides below for more information and fill out our online form to put your project forward for funding.
+Check out our FAQs page and fill out our online form to put your project forward for funding.

 Apply now